option26/quarantine-hero/CONTRIBUTING.md

  - Implementing features

 ## We develop with GitHub
 We use GitHub issues to discuss bugs, features, improvements and meta-questions (such as this document).
-All contributions are submitted with pull requests against master.
+All contributions are submitted with pull requests against **master**.

 ## If you want to contribute, please:
  - Create an issue, if it doesn't exist yet